 Subdividing land is often a part of retirement or estate planning, farm succession planning, or an opportunity for new development.
-Subdividing a parcel requires both provincial and municipal approval and may require rezoning (learn more by clicking here).
-The province requires that subdivisions follow a specific process that, altogether, can take between 3 and 6 months.
+Subdividing a parcel requires provincial and municipal approval and may require rezoning (learn more by clicking here).
+The province requires that subdivisions follow a specific process that can take between 3 and 6 months altogether.

-1. Contact the RM Planning Department at (306) 347-2963 or by email at firstname.lastname@example.org.
-Planning staff can help identify any constraints or requirements that should be addressed before applying to the province.
+1. Contact the RM Planning Department at (306) 347-2963 or email at firstname.lastname@example.org.
+Planning staff can help identify any constraints or requirements that the applicant should address before applying to the province.

 Some requirements RM staff may highlight include:

 - What is your long-term plan for the parcel(s)?

 - What is your proposed timeline for development?

 - How do you plan to access the parcel(s)?
 Is the roadway all-season?

 - How do you plan to access potable water?

 - How do you plan to deal with wastewater?

 2. Contact a surveyor to create a Plan of Proposed Subdivision.
 The surveyor must be a Registered Professional Planner (RPP) or a certified land surveyor.
 Depending on the proposed parcels and their zoning district, the Plan of Proposed Subdivision must meet specific guidelines as outlined in the Zoning Bylaw (learn more by clicking here).